 Maria Island National Park includes an island of the same name.
-This is a place of gorgeous landscapes that is agreeable for all types of hikers.
-The amazing and clear waters are right there for swimming, snorkelling, and other sports after you return from one of the walks.
-It takes four days for a hiking experience on this island and you will get to see its flora and fauna up close.
+This is a place of gorgeous landscapes that is good for all types of hikers.
+The clear waters are right there for swimming, snorkelling, and other sports after you return from one of the walks.
+It takes four days for a hiking experience on this island and you’ll get to see its flora and fauna up close.
 You can sleep in the wilderness camps and it’s worth visiting Darlington Probation Station as well, since in the past the island served as a penal colony.

 2. Tasman National Park

 The Overland Track is one of the most popular Australian hiking trails and is situated in Cradle Mountain.
 This is a 65km long track from the mountain to the Lake St. Claire National Park which sees thousands of visitors each year.
-It takes six days to finish the hike surrounded by the nature made of meadows, rainforests and glacial lakes.
-Bear in mind that this is a demanding track since you will have to climb the steep terrains and heights.
+It takes six days to finish the hike surrounded by meadows, rainforests and glacial lakes.
+Bear in mind that this is a demanding track since you’ll have to climb steep terrains.

 4. Walls of Jerusalem National Park

 There is only one track for Tasmanian walks and hikes here and it runs to the Dixon Kingdom, but the landscapes will leave you in awe.
-If you are an adventures type of person, you will more likely enjoy this wild hiking place since it offers a lot of space to explore nature and yourself.
+If you’re the adventurous type, you’ll enjoy this since it offers a lot of space to explore nature, and yourself.

 5. Bay of Fires

 The Bay of Fires is probably the most popular place to hike in Tasmania due to the fact that it’s appropriate for all ages, even children.
-Additionally, you’ll be hiking along the coast and be able to jump in the water when you get tired or take a break.
-Hiking in the Bay of Fires is more of an added feature than standalone activity since you can go on tours that offer sailing and diving during your hikes.
+Additionally, you’ll be hiking along the coast so you can jump in the water when you need a break.
+Hiking in the Bay of Fires is more of an added feature than standalone activity since you can also go sailing and diving here.

-Since the Bay belongs to the Mount William National Park, the area is also home to diverse bird life so make sure that you have your binoculars with you.
-But that is not the only interesting Australian wildlife there since the Bay of Fires is also home to wombats and Bennett’s wallabies.
+The Bay of Fires is in Mount William National Park, which is home to diverse bird life; so make sure that you have your binoculars with you.
+But that’s not the only interesting Australian wildlife there as the Bay of Fires is also home to wombats and Bennett’s wallabies.

 6. Mount Field National Park

-Locals consider Mount Field National Park the best among all of the parks in Tasmania.
-This is a wonderful place for all those hikers who are also nature lovers.
-Not many tourists come here, and it’s probably because not everyone is ready to face the prehistoric vegetation and intact wilderness.
+Many locals consider Mount Field National Park the best of all the parks in Tasmania.
+This is a wonderful place for all hikers who are also nature lovers.
+Not many tourists come here, and it’s probably because not everyone is ready to face the prehistoric vegetation and wilderness.

-The park offers mountainous terrains under eucalyptus rainforests, lakes and waterfalls that will make you believe you are on another planet.
-Hikes are not long, just a few hours at the most and they start from Lake Dobson where two visitor centers are located.
-Since the park is a home of the Tasmanian devil, keep your eyes open and you’ll maybe spot one or two.
+The park offers mountainous terrains under eucalyptus rainforests, lakes and waterfalls that will make you believe you’re on another planet.
+Hikes are just a few hours at most starting from Lake Dobson, where two visitor centres are located.
+Since the park is home to the Tasmanian devil, keep your eyes open and you might spot one!

 No matter which hiking tracks Tasmania has that you choose to explore, the experience will be tremendous.
-Tasmania is a popular Australian destination and the trends say that it will only get more and more attractive for this activity.
-Since a large part of the island is still untouched by modernisation, you will have an opportunity to wander through nature in its primal state.
-And that is not something you get to experience on your usual hikes.
+Tasmania is a popular Australian destination and it will only get more and more attractive in part because of the excellent walks.
+Since a large part of the island is still untouched, you can wander through nature in its primal state.
+And that’s not something you get to experience on your usual hikes.

 Need Accommodation in Tasmania?